Spatiotemporal focusing through a multimode fiber via time-domain wavefront shaping: Conclusion and outlook

 \section{Conclusion and outlook}

 We have demonstrated spatial grid scanning of an ultrashort pulse at the output facet of a square-core multimode fiber by only changing the temporal shape of an ultrashort pulse at the input facet.
-The results match well with our numerical model, which can be used to directly show temporal behaviour at the ultrashort timescales.
-Delivery of the input pulse is done in a single spatial mode, which is insensitive to spatial perturbations.
-Our method has applications in nonlinear endoscopic imaging, since the pulse delivery and corresponding response readout can be done via the same fiber.
+The results match well with our numerical simulation, which can be used to directly show temporal behaviour at the ultrashort timescales.
+The current long optimization time is unpractical.
+However, if the MMF is stiff, the different shapes can be stored and reused many times, so that the optimization time needs to be spent only once.
+The spectacular property of the proposed approach of nonlinear imaging through a MMF is the ability to control a \textit{spatial} position of the focus spot on the MMF output by using a single spatial mode at the input.
+As a result, a single-mode fiber, which is insensitive to spatial perturbations, can be used for endoscopic delivery of the input pulse through a flexible probe.
+Moreover, the fluorescence from a single grid position can in principle be collected back through the same MMF.
+One can combine a long flexible single-mode fiber with a rigid piece of a MMF to create a single semi-flexible fiber probe.

+To summarize, the proposed approach of single-mode time-domain wavefront shaping enables deterministic and robust grid scanning of an ultrashort pulse over the fiber output facet.
+It paves the way toward the design of a flexible high-resolution nonlinear imaging probe and potentially has many applications in endoscopic bioimaging.